 Can amniotic fluid be tested to look for infections?

 Yes, there are a few tests that can be performed on amniotic fluid to detect infections that are passed from mother to baby during pregnancy (congenital infections).
-Some of these infections may have serious consequences for the developing foetus.
+Some of these infections may have serious consequences for the developing fetus.
 A few examples include tests for cytomegalovirus (CMV), toxoplasmosis, and parvovirus B19 (Fifth disease) and cultures for bacterial infections.

 -